22 November. Wednesday, Week 33

 After he had said this, he went on ahead, going up to Jerusalem.

-This Maccabees reading is the clearest statement of belief in the afterlife in all the Old Testament.
+This Maccabees reading is the strongest Old Testament statement of belief in the afterlife.
 It reflects the piety of the group which later became the Pharisees, a group opposed to the rigid conservatism of the Jerusalem priesthood and who expected the resurrection of the dead.
-This belief did not evolve from scholarly debate, but from radical trust in God's fidelity and perhaps also from contact with other peoples, like the Greeks, where belief in the afterlife was already well established.
+This belief did not evolve from scholarly debate, but from radical trust in God's fidelity and perhaps also from contact with foreigners, like the Greeks, where belief in the afterlife was already well established.

-The faith of the Maccabean mother rested solidly on her conviction of God's fidelity to her and her seven children, which would surpass the barrier of death and the tomb.
+The faith of the Maccabean mother rested on her solid conviction that God's fidelity to her and her seven children would endure beyond the barrier of death and the tomb.
 In a vibrant declaration, the mother linked her faith in God, creator of the universe, with trust in God's ultimate justice.
 Creation, pregnancy and rebirth are linked together in her mind.
 The living God loves his creation with the same concern as a mother has for a child in her womb, and this divine love embraces faithful people even through persecution and death, leading to a new resurrection.

-In his parable today, Jesus may be referring to a well-known story, how Herod the Great, who had fled for his life from Jerusalem, made his way to Rome and charmed the emperor Augustus into supporting him, and then returned to take over as king of Israel.
-The parable warns us that the king will return--and therefore we must be prudent, industrious and honest, for one day we will be called to answer for our use of our talents.
+In today's parable , Jesus may be referring to how Herod the Great had fled for his life from Jerusalem, made his way to Rome and got support from the emperor Augustus, and then returned to take over as king of Israel.
+The parable warns us that the king will return, and therefore people must be prudent, industrious and honest, for one day we will be called to answer for our use of our talents.
 "Use it or lose it" is a phrase that applies to every human ability.
 We can paraphrase Jesus' words as, Whoever puts a talent to the service of others will be given more; but whoever has nothing that he is willing to share will lose the little that he has.